Retirement house hunting: Think outside the saltbox

 Hanging out with people who share your interests and lifestyle — what could be better?
 “Niche” retirement communities are springing up across the country.
 University-based retirement communities (UBRCs), for example, enable seniors (real seniors!) to take classes and immerse themselves in the college experience.4 There are communities for creative types, dog lovers, golfers, even nudists.
 It’s all about building friendships with people who share your passions.

 With so many new options for retirement living, how to choose?
-Your attitudes toward spending, saving, and planning can help you determine which living arrangement might work you.
+Your attitudes toward spending, saving, and planning can help you determine which living arrangement might work for you.
 It could help to consult with a financial professional to help you weigh your options and come up with a plan.
-And as you weigh the merits of a Nantucket artists’ colony versus a seaside condo in Puerto Vallarta, here are more tips on how to retire with confidence.